MLeganes/42GetNextLine/README.md

 # 42GetNextLine
 Similar to the function getline from the system #man getline.
-Prototype funcion looks like:

-	char *get_next_line(int fd)

 ## Compiler
 To use the  main.c in the project.
+Only for testing porpouse, no needed for the project.

 	gcc -Wall -Werror -Wextra -D BUFFER_SIZE=32 main.c get*.c